Case Studies UX / UI

 Results

-The result is a public archive that helps visitors understand the commercial space movement before they download a single report.
+The result is a public archive that treats access as part of preservation: helping visitors understand the commercial space movement before they download a single report.